 - Fill out the iPOS online, obtain your advisor's signature, and submit to the Graduate Coordinator.
-Subsequent changes to the iPOS must be approved by your committee. - The iPOS must be submitted online and approved prior to the comprehensive examinations, and any changes that occur between the iPOS approval and graduation should be made all at once at the beginning of the semester you apply to graduate. - Schedule a meeting with your thesis committee late fall every year.
+Subsequent changes to the iPOS must be approved by your committee. - The iPOS must be submitted online and approved prior to the comprehensive examinations, and any changes that occur between the iPOS approval and graduation should be your research specialization.
+Your committee must approve your Plan of Study (iPOS) in order for you to advance to candidacy.

+- made all at once at the beginning of the semester you apply to graduate. - Schedule a meeting with your thesis committee late fall every year.
 Prepare a presentation with accomplishments during the past year and plan for upcoming year.